-In this section, we discuss the abnormal gait detection.
-Okusa & Kamakura [14] only focused on K=3 case.
-In this paper, we apply K-NN classifier (K=1,...,10 cases), using the all estimated parameters, to perform normal/abnormal gait detect, and present results from an experiment involving 120 subjects (young person), and 60 subjects (elderly person).
+In this section, we apply K-NN classifier (K=3), using the estimated parameters, to perform normal/abnormal gait detect, and present results from an experiment involving 120 subjects (young person), and 60 subjects (elderly person).

 To evaluate our estimated parameters, we apply these parameters to leave-one-out cross-validation test.
+Table III is average detection rate of normal/abnormal gait.
+Table III shows our estimated parameters may be used for the normal/abnormal gait detection.